The infamous Angels Landing hike in Utah is an epic and scary trail that draws many thousands of hikers every year to the Zion National Park.

 How Safe Is The Angels Landing Hike?

-With that said, I would not recommend it for young kids, unfit older folks, or anyone who is not surefooted and comfortable with heights.
+With that said, I wouldn’t recommend it for young kids, unfit older folks, or anyone who’s not surefooted and comfortable with heights.
 People have fallen and died here.

 Deaths On The Angels Landing Hike